 – Repeat the following: “No ifs, ands, or buts.”

 – What is this called?
-(Tester shows the subject a pencil or watch.)
+The tester shows the subject a pencil or watch.

-Importantly, the MMSE is not used on its own to diagnose dementia.
+Importantly, the Mini-Mental State Exam is not used on its own to diagnose dementia.
 A score below 24 is considered indicative of dementia, but it’s not enough alone to say that someone who scored 23 or less has dementia.
 A neurologist would factor that in with other analyses, like the results of brain scans, a neurological exam, an evaluation of medical history, and possibly genetic testing.
-In other words, no one should take a low score on the MMSE as proof that they have dementia.
+In other words, no one should take a low score on the MMSE to prove they have dementia.
 Instead, consider it a warning sign that means further testing is necessary.

-Studies have shown that the MMSE is better at ruling out dementia than telling someone whether they have it.
-Very rarely (about three percent of the time) will the MMSE tell someone who does not have dementia that they do have the disease (this is called a false positive).
+Studies have shown that the Mini-Mental State Exam is better at ruling out dementia than telling someone whether they have it.
+Very rarely will the exam tell someone who does not have dementia that they do have the disease.
+This is called a false positive and only happens about three percent of the time.
 It is more common for someone who does have dementia to achieve a score that would indicate they don’t have the disease.
-This happens more than 20 percent of the time, because people who are highly educated or only in the early stages of the disease can still score above 24 (indicating normal thinking ability) even if Alzheimer’s is present in the brain.
-Again, the MMSE should not be used alone as a tool for diagnosing dementia.
+This happens more than 20 percent of the time because people who are highly educated or only in the early stages of the disease can still score above 24 (indicating normal thinking ability) even if Alzheimer’s is present in the brain.
+Again, the Mini-Mental State Exam should not be used alone as a tool for diagnosing dementia.

 The Mini-Mental State Exam is best administered by a neurologist, or other healthcare professional, in a doctor’s office-like environment.
-However, an online version of the MMSE / Folstein Test is relatively simple, only takes about 15 minutes to complete and can be administered by a friend or family member without special training.
+However, an online version of the Mini-Mental State Exam is relatively simple, only takes about 15 minutes to complete and can be administered by a friend or family member without special training.
 If you choose to do this, be aware that the results should not be considered definitive.

-Should you not wish to administer the MMSE using your phone or computer, there are numerous MMSEs online that can be printed.
+Should you not wish to administer the Mini-Mental State Exam using your phone or computer, there are numerous exams online that can be printed.
 Again, you do not need special training and these printed options give easy-to-understand instructions.
 If you want to take or give the test, follow these basic guidelines and then consult a doctor:

-Step 1 – Download and print the MMSE.
+Step 1 – Download and print the Mini-Mental State Exam.
 There are multiple versions online, and they all ask roughly the same questions.
 The link above contains a good version that is easy to score.

 Step 2 – Seat your loved one, the person being tested, in a quiet and well-lit room.
 Ask for attention.
 Do not set a timer.

 Step 4 – Give the person as much time as needed.
-The MMSE generally takes about 10 minutes to complete, but there is no time limit.
+The Mini-Mental State Exam generally takes about 10 minutes to complete, but there is no time limit.
 Do not rush in any way.
 In fact, be as positive and encouraging as possible.

 Step 5 – Review the results.
 The test is graded as you go, and administrators should be able to tell pretty clearly whether a question was answered correctly or not.
-It will probably be relatively simple to calculate a score but, again, the MMSE is meant to be administered and scored by a professional.
+It will probably be relatively simple to calculate a score but, again, the Mini-Mental State Exam is meant to be administered and scored by a professional.

 Step 6 – If more than a few questions were answered incorrectly, you’ll want to take the finished test to a primary care doctor, who will go over it and decide whether a referral to an expert like a neurologist is appropriate.

 To calculate the test taker’s score, it is simply a matter of counting the correct answers.
 The sum of the correct answers equals the test taker’s score.
 There are 30 questions and therefore the highest possible score is 30.
-MMSE scores in relation to the severity of dementia is shown in the table below.
+Mini-Mental State Exam scores concerning the severity of dementia are shown in the table below.